 Recently, the answer has become pretty clear.
 We wanted to build an app that’s supported by you and other users like you—not by selling your data, but by creating real value in your lives.
 We decided that the best way to do this would be to include some of our features in our premium subscription, Clue Plus.

 When you subscribe to Clue Plus, your contribution goes toward improving the app’s features and helping our team make bigger and better changes.
 Not only that, your subscription funds research the world sorely needs.
 Menstrual and reproductive health is criminally under-funded, and for years Clue has advocated and supported that research as much as we could, but your support allows us to take that even further.
-And with this premium subscription, Clue is able to stay free for everyone.
+With this premium subscription—educational information and Clue’s core period tracking experience in the app, which so many people love, is able to stay free for everyone.

 I wrote about why building an app costs so much—it’s the reality we live in.
 But it doesn’t mean we can’t build an inclusive, ethical, sustainable app.
 It just means we need your help to do it.